LukasWoodtli/WebPage/pelican/content/system_construction.md

 6. Exception Generation

 - Load-/Store: No memory operands (not as x86)
+    - Load: from memory to register
+    - Store: from register to memory
 - Multiple-Data-Transfer commands (`stmdb sp!,{fp,lr}`, `!`: Write-Back)
 - Link Register: `bl`: Branch-and-Link (stores PC in link register)
 - PC-Relative Addressing: Loading large constants (that have no soace in instruction encoding) form code